 Is Too Much Protein Dangerous?

 In short, there isn’t a clear answer as to the maximum amount that’s beneficial per dose.
 Recommendations are based on what your goals are.
-Common practice is to consume about 20-25 grams of high-quality protein at one time to maximise muscle protein synthesis.3
+Common practice is to consume about 20-25 grams of high-quality protein at one time to maximise muscle protein synthesis.4

-However, larger doses of 30-45 grams were shown to have the greatest impact on lean mass and strength.4 When considering prevention of muscle loss due to aging, another study showed that 25-30 grams was optimal.5 Overall, the recommendations range between 20-45 grams per dose.
+However, larger doses of 30-45 grams were shown to have the greatest impact on lean mass and strength.5 When considering prevention of muscle loss due to aging, another study showed that 25-30 grams was optimal.6 Overall, the recommendations range between 20-45 grams per dose.

 If you have a high protein lunch and dinner, one shake in the morning (as part of your breakfast or after) may be enough to reach your daily goal.
 If you work out in the afternoon and have a long wait until dinner, it might be best to have a second shake then, to optimise muscle building after your workout.

-Protein shakes can also play an important role in the diets of vegan and vegetarian athletes, who might not consume high-protein, animal-based foods.
+Protein shakes can also play an important role in the diets of vegan and vegetarian athletes, who don’t consume animal protein.
+Check out our vegan/vegetarian protein range here.

-While you might read about negative side effects from high-protein diets, there have been no studies proving any harm in healthy individuals from protein.6 It’s still important to choose high quality carbohydrates, healthy fats, and a variety of vitamins and minerals for optimal daily nutrition.
+While you might read about negative side effects from high-protein diets, there have been no studies proving any harm in healthy individuals from protein.7 It’s still important to choose high quality carbohydrates, healthy fats, and a variety of vitamins and minerals for optimal daily nutrition.

 To decide how many protein shakes a day is best for you, consider your training schedule, your types of workouts, and your goals — whether you’re trying to build muscle mass or lose weight.

 Then decide how you want to split your daily protein intake (typically into 3 or 4 doses per day) and figure out how much of your protein powder you’ll need to consume alongside the protein from the other foods in your diet in order to meet your goals.